wptrainingteam/learn-wp-content/plugin-developer-learning-pathway/07-Custom-Database-Tables/01-Creating-and-Managing-Custom-Tables.md

 Then, register an activation hook for your plugin to create the custom table.
 Using this hook ensures the table immediately exists once your plugin is activated so that any following code can safely query against it.

 When choosing a name for the custom table, be sure to use the configured table prefix by prepending the table name with the `$wpdb->prefix` object property.
-The default table prefix is `wp_` for single sites and `wp_{$blogid}_` (eg. `wp_2_`) for subsites within WordPress a multisite network.
+The default table prefix is `wp_` for single sites and `wp_{$blogid}_` (eg. `wp_2_`) for subsites within a WordPress multisite network.

-Also, use the `$wpdb->get_charset_collate()` method to ensure the custom table's collation matches the rest of the tables in WordPress for optimum data integrity, compatibility, and query performance.
+Also, use [the `$wpdb->get_charset_collate()` method](https://developer.wordpress.org/reference/classes/wpdb/get_charset_collate/) to ensure the custom table's collation matches the rest of the tables in WordPress for optimum data integrity, compatibility, and query performance.

-To create a custom table, use the `dbDelta()` function included in WordPress.
+To create a custom table, use [the `dbDelta()` function](https://developer.wordpress.org/reference/functions/dbdelta/) included in WordPress.
 This function handles both table creation and future updates to the table's structure.

 ```php
 register_activation_hook( __FILE__, 'wp_learn_custom_table_create_submissions_table' );